 The delete option overwrites the selected file with random data.
-We perform a single overwrite pass.
-The ability to change the number of overwrite passes is on our roadmap for a future release.
+We perform a single overwrite pass. replacing every bit value with "1", "0" and then finally with "Pseudo-random data".

 The encrypt option archives selected files into an AES protected ZIP archive (using AES-128 bit encryption).
 The password for this archive should be entered at the time the option is chosen.

 Remediation of Databases